robotics-88/open-drone-docs/docs/index.md

 !!! warning
     WORK IN PROGRESS (docs and code): For a ready-to-fly version, check back 8-1-25.

 Welcome to the Open Drone Stack — a modular, ROS2-based system for autonomous drones.
-The full stack includes not only the ROS code to provide drone autonomy, but also a basic frontend and the on-drone server connection.
+The full stack includes not only the ROS code to provide drone autonomy, but also a basic frontend and drone<-->server connection.
 Follow the complete [Setup Guide](setup/index.md) to use our stack as is, or jump to [Development](development/index.md) to learn how to set custom missions and more for your application!

+## Use Cases

+This system is designed for versatility, from research labs to commercial deployments.
+Our goal is to make advanced autonomy accessible: even a novice roboticist should be able to go from a newly built drone to custom autonomous missions in under an hour (and by custom, we mean a little to a lot more than a basic lawnmower pattern).

+### Example Missions

+**Thermal Hotspot Mapping**

+This custom mission performs a relatively basic flight pattern, but enforces required thermal perception modules.
+TODO pic.

+**Trail Following**

+This custom mission enables a new flight pattern in which the drone identifies and follows trails.
+TODO pic.

+**Species Mapping**

+This custom mission uses our path manager's 'adaptive' lawnmower flight pattern, which adjusts waypoints based on user-defined decision criteria.
+We add a new criteria to push the flight path toward species of interest.
+TODO pic.

 ## Overview